Preview: Into the Mist

 If only she could go back to before everything happened and exist there for a time in those bygone days.

-Had any of the people who had once resided there so long ago—those ghostly previous inhabitants who had truly existed and been made of warm flesh and blood exactly like her—ever wondered about the future dwellers that might come after they were gone?
+Had any of the people who had once resided there so long ago—those ghostly previous inhabitants who had truly existed and been made of flesh and blood exactly like her—ever wondered about the future dwellers that might come after they were gone?
 Had they wished they could meet them?

 A cool gust of wind blew through the open front door, sweeping into her briefly, eliciting a shiver, and she became aware again of how gloomy it had become around her.
 While she had been lingering mesmerized, the sun had sunk even lower, leaving only the merest glimmer above the horizon.
 Full-on dark was approaching fast.

-She swiveled around and walked out, grabbing the knob to close the door.
+She swiveled around and walked back out, grabbing the knob to close the door.
 She yanked it shut and hurried down the steps and across the crackling leaves littering the walkway.

 Once inside the car, she locked the doors and immediately started it up, switched on the headlights, and took off down the weed-infested drive, which did indeed circle around to the old back road.
 At least the weather seemed to be clearing, she observed as she turned the wheel to pull out.